peterjcaulfield/raiden/README.md

 ---
 ## TLS/SSL Protocol

-Define a request that utilises a self signed SSL cert:
+A request that utilises a self signed SSL cert:

 ```
 # ~/.raiden/requests.yml